 Unless permitted otherwise in Exhibit 4a, slope the exposed traffic faces of concrete median barrier at a constant 9.1 degrees (1H:6.25V) away from traffic.
-Design the barrier in accordance with AASHTO LRFD Bridge Design Specifications for a Test Level 4 impact.
-If the exposed portion of a median barrier exceeds a height of 56 inches above the pavement, the portion of the traffic face that is higher than 56 inches may be detailed vertical or sloped away from traffic at a rate other than 1H:6.25V.
+Design the barrier in accordance with AASHTO LRFD Bridge Design Specifications for a Test Level 45 impact.
+If the exposed portion of a median barrier exceeds a height of 56 inches above the payement, the portion of the traffic face that is higher than 56 inches may be detailed vertical or sloped away from traffic at a rate other than 1H:6.25V.
 Provide a 6-inch minimum top barrier width and a minimum height, measured from top of pavement to top of barrier, of 56 inches.
 In grade separation sections, the 56 inch minimum height may be measured from the lower pavement surface.
+Construct concrete median barrier according to SCDOT standard drawings.
+Design 56" minimum height Test Level 5 median barrier with exception that if there is an elevation difference between the two sides, the higher side can be 46" minimum or Test Level 4.
 Apply the following requirements when designing concrete median barriers:

-Utilize Class 6000 concrete as specified by Standard Drawing 805-800-1 or utilize Class 4000 concrete with a minimum 6000psi compressive strength at 28-days.
+Utilize Class 6000 concrete as specified by Standard Drawing 805-800-1 or utilize Class 4000 concrete with a minimum 6000 psi compressive strength at 28-days.
 If a Class 4000 concrete with a 6000 psi 28-day compressive strength is utilized, develop the mix design in accordance with section 701 of the Standard Specifications and demonstrate compliance of strength and workability prior to incorporating into permanent work.